Matthew NeSmith

 Matthew NeSmith (born September 29, 1993) is an American professional golfer.

-Amateur career
+Early life and amateur career

-NeSmith won the 2011 Junior Heritage and the 2015 Players Amateur.
+In 1993, NeSmith was born in North Augusta, South Carolina.
+He won the 2011 Junior Heritage and the 2015 Players Amateur.

-Korn Ferry Tour
+Professional career

 On the 2019 Korn Ferry Tour, NeSmith won the Albertsons Boise Open to secure his PGA Tour card.

-PGA Tour

 After the first round, NeSmith held the lead at the 2021 Phoenix Open.
 NeSmith ended the tournament tied in seventh.

 In March 2022, NeSmith recorded his best PGA Tour finish, with a T3 at the Valspar Championship, one shot outside of the playoff between Sam Burns, and Davis Riley.

+In July 2024, NeSmith was in second place after the 3M Open third round but finished T9.